Found Academy useful? A $5 donation by May 14 helps us ship more, faster. Every donor counts (QF matching).

 What You Are Building

 The _update() function is called after every mint, burn, and swap.
 It does two things: store the new reserves and accumulate prices for the TWAP (time-weighted average price) oracle.
 This is one of the most elegant pieces of Uniswap V2.
-A few lines of code give the entire DeFi ecosystem a manipulation-resistant price feed.
+A few lines of code give the entire DeFi ecosystem a manipulation-resistant price feed, and the design decisions behind each line are worth understanding deeply.

 Why Overflow Is Intentional